weidai11/website/systemd/README.md

 Cron jobs had a few drawbacks.
 The first problem was the lack of a "machine account".
 Lack of a machine account meant we had to tie a job to a user, like a backup job running for a user rather than a machine.
 Locating all Cron jobs for all users is problematic.
 The second problem is running a Cron job "right now" for testing.
 There's no simple way to do it.
 The third problem is lack of logging. /var/log/syslog shows a begin/end for a script identified by a session, but nothing else.
 Syslog does not provide a script name or messages from the script.

-The warez in this section of the website are held in root's home directory at `$HOME/backup-scripts`.
+The warez in this section of the website are copied in root's home directory at `$HOME/backup-scripts`.
 The GitHub does NOT include the actual backup script because passwords are present.
 The actual backup scripts are located in `$HOME/backup-scripts`.

 The warez in this section of the website need to be downloaded and updated manually.
 A Git clone brings in everything, but all we need are a few scripts.
 Git 2.19 would allow us to clone just Systemd, but the web server has Git 1.8.
 Also see https://stackoverflow.com/a/52269934.